brandon-rhodes/pyron/pyron/README.txt

 ``pyron`` -- The DRY Python package builder
 ===========================================

-NOTE: the ``pyron`` command is still under development, and, in particular, does not yet support projects with dependencies.
-So, it should probably be used only by its developers at this point.

 The ``pyron`` command is designed to eliminate the vast reptition that characterizes the ``setup.py`` file of typical Python packages.
 Instead of needing a setup file, ``pyron`` simply inspects your package to